YQtheAnalyst/AtliQ-BI-Sales-Insights/README.md

 - ### The solution

-    In order to address the stakeholder's needs, I gathered data from [database](https://codebasics.io/resources/sales-insights-data-analysis-project) and decided what data they have and how it's being used.
+    In order to address the stakeholder's needs, I gathered data from [database](https://codebasics.io/resources/sales-insights-data-analysis-project).
 I found that the following metrics have already been applied:

     - Sales quantity

     - Revenue

     By comparing the existing metrics, the company can understand the sales insights well.
-However, I would like to consider more metrics about customer loyalty to better understand customer behaviour in the company.
+However, I would like to consider more metrics about customer loyalty to better understand **customer behaviour** in the company.
 The questions I put forward to help myself think further:

     - How much revenue / How many transactions does each customer contribute?

     - How many customers will repeat purchasing / does the company has lost?

-    These metrics help company to better understand and explore the resaons for sales decrease behind the customer behaviour.
-I then organize this data within the database systems and deliver it to new tables that report the results for stakeholders to consider as they strategize how to increase sales performance.
+    These metrics help company to explore the resaons for sales decrease behind the customer behaviour.
+I then organize this data within the database systems and load it to visualization software to generate dashboard and report for stakeholders to consider as they strategize how to increase sales performance.

 - ### Results